bchabros/C_RAG/README.md

 #### 5. Main File:

-[main.py](main.py) - Run whole application.
-First You have to check which RAG want to use and then ask question.
+[main.py](main.py) - It's based on basic streamlit library so to run app you have to run command `streamlit run main.py`

 #### 5. RAG Algorithm
 - **C-RAG** - the rag which grade documents if they relevant them use them, or it is not then use websearch (tavily to find additional information).